 - Live chat reduces wait times, in fact, nearly eighty percent of consumers suggest that they prefer live chat services because they get an instant response.

-- Using a chatbot reduces to wait time to nil as they are computer-generated responses, which mean they enable customers to receive answers to their questions via AI software.
+- Using a chatbot reduces wait time to nil as they are computer-generated responses, which means they enable customers to receive answers to their questions via AI software.

 - Costs: There are absolutely no extra costs for the customer even when they are from another country which cannot be said for using a phone service.

 - Not all of your customers will like it: users who aren’t computer savvy will tend to be against using live chats and will most likely take a dislike to it.
 It’s best to make sure you still offer at least email or phone support in addition to chat support.